 You are six years old and you dream of getting married.
 Of course you do.
 You’re six.
 Getting married, to you, means a party and pretty clothes and becoming that most wonderful of things: a Grown Up.

-Being an organised sort of person, you have already started to make your plans; being a fairly new writer, you like to set them out neatly in your notebooks and diaries and myriad scraps of paper that you shed like petals as you go.
+Being an organised sort of person, you have already started to make your plans; being a fairly new writer, you like to set them out neatly in the notebooks and diaries and myriad scraps of paper that you shed like petals as you go.
 Being your mother, I sigh and smile over them, and I keep just a few as a way of remembering the you that changes day by day.

 I won’t show you this letter yet, but one day, maybe when you are going to get married for real, I will.
 I’ll show you what you thought being married meant.
 Actually, my darling, I think you’ve got a good understanding of the give and take of a relationship already.